ID2223KTH/id2223kth.github.io/assignments.md

 title: Assignments
 permalink: /assignments/
 ---
-This course consists of six review questions, one reading assignment, two lab assignments, one final project, and the final exam.
+This course consists of six review questions, two lab assignments, and one final project.
 All the assignments should be done in groups of two and have to be submitted before their deadlines.
-The review questions and the reading assignment are Pass/Fail assignments, and the labs and the project are graded from A to F. To pass the course, you should pass all the review and the reading assignments, and get at least E in all the other assignments and the final exam.
+All the assignments are graded.
+The review questions are graded A-F. The two lab assignments have A, C, and E grading.
+To deliver the labs, students should submit the source codes before the deadlines and give an oral presentation about their implementations.
+They also need to answer questions that include basic and advanced questions.
+Suppose students implement the labs and answer all the questions.
+In that case, they will get A. If they can only answer the basic questions, they will get C, and if they cannot answer the questions, they will get E. The final project has A-D grading.
+Students should propose a topic to implement as the final project.
+Based on the complexity of the proposal, it will be an A-level proposal or a C-level proposal.
+This assignment also includes an oral presentation.
+If students implement the proposed topic and answer the questions in the oral exam, they will get either A or C, based on the difficulty level of the topic.
+If they only do the implementation, but cannot answer the questions, the grades would be B or D, respectively.

 ### The Final Grade
-The final grade is the average of the two labs, the project, and the final exam.
+The final grade is the average of the two labs, the project, and the review questions.
 To compute the final grade, you can map A-F to 5-1, and take the average.
 The floating values are rounded up if they are more than half, otherwise they are rounded down.
 For example, 3.6 will be rounded to 4, and 4.2 will be rounded to 4.
 <br>
 <hr>
 <br>

 # Review Questions
 For each review question, you are asked to answer a few questions about each lecture.
-* **Review questions 1:** regression and classification [[pdf](/assignments/review_questions1.pdf)]
-* **Review questions 2:** decision tree and feed-forward networks [[pdf](/assignments/review_questions2.pdf)]
-* **Review questions 3:** training feed-forward networks and CNNs [[pdf](/assignments/review_questions3.pdf)]
-* **Review questions 4:** RNNs and autoencoders [[pdf](/assignments/review_questions4.pdf)]
-* **Review questions 5:** GANs and RL [[pdf](/assignments/review_questions5.pdf)]
+* **TBA**
 <br>
 <hr>
 <br>